johngallagher/learning-apis/README.md

 ### 1. Sign up for Cyfe and login

-Go to `http://www.cyfe.com` and sign up and log in.
+[Go to Cyfe](http://www.cyfe.com) and sign up and log in.
 It's free!

 ![](https://dl.dropboxusercontent.com/u/136780/1_signup_for_cyfe.png)